Tarot: The Celtic Cross Spread

 Card Six is what is in the immediate future or is alreading moving into the present.

 Look closely at cards four, one, two and six.
-They represent a timeline.
-There is a miniature past, present and future reading right there.
+They represent a time-line.
 Take your time to re-examine them and try to pick up the thread of the story.

 Cards Seven to Ten